Yui010206/VEGGIE-VidEdit/README.md

-# VEGGIE: Instructional Editing and Reasoning Video Concepts with Grounded Generation
+# [ICCV 2025] VEGGIE: Instructional Editing and Reasoning Video Concepts with Grounded Generation

 Official implementation of **VEGGIE**, a unified versatile video generative model that handles various tasks for both video concept grounding and editing according to user instructions.